James Bond Halloween Costume

 The jacket is a little trickier.
 In the end we went for a front print one from fancydress.com.
 But equally you could try and find a cheap Tuxedo tails on eBay?
 Shoe? well, we hope you have shoes!

 Now you have all your equipment, you need to find someone with a creative eye.
-Perhaps a designer?
-Taking the white clothes paint, you need to draw a simple skeleton torso on your blazer, legs on your cheap black trousers and then finally a spinal cord on your tie.
+Perhaps a designer or you missus.
+Taking the white clothes paint, you need to draw a simple James Bond skeleton torso on your blazer, legs on your cheap black trousers and then finally a spinal cord on your tie.
 Voila!
-There you have your perfect James Bond Spectre Halloween Costume!
+There you have your perfect James Bond ‘dia de los muertos’ Spectre Halloween Costume!

 James Bond Halloween Costume – White Tux

-Being his final outing of Bond, Daniel Craig dons the famous white tux during the Spectre finale.
+At the time, Spectre was due to be his final outing of Bond, as such Daniel Craig donned the famous white tux during the Spectre finale.
 Whilst a tux is always a firm favourite, the white tux has made few appearances in the past, only wheeled out for very special occasions.
 As such, not only could a white tux jacket be a special blazer in your wardrobe this winter, but with some careful planning, it could well be the perfect Halloween Costume.

 To pull this off you’re obviously going to need said white tux jacket.
 And if you want to make a true statement it is going to need to a be a little bit special.
 The cost perhaps not so much but at least a good fit to your frame so it looks like you had it hand-made!
 Don’t worry, you can pick up some from around the £120 mark, so all is not lost!
 Like we said, if it survives the night, you will get use out of it down the line!

 You will then need you standard black trousers, black shoes, black bow tie and finished with a white dress shirt.
 All pretty simple, huh?
-Next up we need the Halloween element, and god forbid, yes we are going to kill James Bond…
+Next up we of course need to add the Jame Bond Halloween element, and god forbid, we are going to kill James Bond…

 Whilst technically 007 / James Bond never dies.
 He does go missing a lot and has been shot more times than I remember.
 As such we are going to white out the face with a simple white powder and then add a gun-shot wound to the head – dead centre for effect.
 We found this easy tutorial by Megan Leigh and it seems super simple!